Duck, You Sucker!: Plot

-John and Juan hide in the animal coach of a train.
-It stops to pick up the tyrannical Governor Don Jaime, who is fleeing (with a small fortune) from the revolutionary forces belonging to Pancho Villa and Emiliano Zapata.
-As the train is ambushed, John, as a test of Juan's loyalty, lets him choose between shooting the Governor and accepting a bribe from him.
-Juan kills Jaime, also stealing the Governor's spoils.
-As the doors to the coach open, Juan is greeted by a large crowd and once again is unexpectedly hailed as a great hero of the revolution.
-The money is taken away by revolutionary General Santerna.
+After escaping on a motorcycle, John and Juan hide in the animal coach of a train.
+It stops to pick up the tyrannical Governor Don Jaime, who is fleeing (with a small fortune) from revolutionary forces.
+As the train is ambushed, John lets Juan choose between shooting Jaime or accepting a bribe from him.
+Juan kills Jaime, also stealing the governor's spoils.
+Juan and John decide to flee to America with the money, but as the door opens, Juan is greeted by the revolutionaries.
+The money is taken away by the revolutionaries, so Juan and John are forced to stay in Mexico.

 On a train with commanders of the revolution, John and Juan are joined by Dr. Villega, who has escaped.
 John alone knows of Villega's betrayal.
-They learn that Pancho Villa's forces will be delayed by 24 hours and that an army train carrying 1,000 soldiers and heavy weapons, led by Colonel Reza, will be arriving in a few hours that evening, which will surely overpower the rebel position.
+Pancho Villa's forces will be delayed by 24 hours, and a train carrying 1000 soldiers and heavy weapons, led by Ruiz, will arrive that evening, which will surely overpower the rebel position.
 John suggests they rig a locomotive with dynamite and send it head on.
-He requires one other man, but instead of picking Juan, who volunteers, he chooses Dr. Villega.
-It becomes clear to Villega that John knows of the betrayal, but John says he used to judge people but he doesn't anymore.
+He requires one other man, but instead of picking Juan, who volunteers, he chooses Villega.
+Villega realizes that John knows of the betrayal, but does not judge him.
 John pleads with him to jump off the locomotive before it hits the army's train, but Villega feels guilty and stays on board.
-John jumps in time and the two trains collide and explode, killing Villega and a number of Mexican soldiers.
+John jumps in time, and the trains collide, killing Villega and several Mexican soldiers.

-The revolutionaries' ambush is successful, but as John approaches to meet Juan, he is shot in the back by Colonel Reza.
-An enraged Juan guns down the Colonel with a machine gun.
-As John lies dying, he continues to have memories of Nolan, and of a young woman they both apparently loved.
-Juan kneels by his side to ask about Dr. Villega.
-John keeps the doctor's secret and tells Juan that he died a hero of the revolution.
-As Juan goes to seek help, the fatally wounded John, knowing his end is near, sets off a second charge he secretly laid in case the battle went bad.
-Horrified by his friend's sudden death, Juan stares at John's burning remains, before turning to the camera and asking forlornly, "What about me?"
+The revolutionaries' ambush is successful, but as John approaches to meet Juan, he is shot by Ruiz.
+Enraged, Juan kills Ruiz with a machine gun.
+As John lies dying, he continues to have memories of Nolan, and of a woman they both apparently loved.
+Juan kneels by his side to ask about Villega.
+John only says that Villega died a hero of the revolution.
+As Juan goes to seek help, John sets off a second charge he secretly laid in case the battle went badly.
+Horrified, Juan later stares at John's burning remains and forlornly asks, "What about me?"